Get in Touch

 }

-/* Container query wrapper for the cards */
+/* Container query for component-level responsiveness */

 .card-wrapper {